vercel/next.js/examples/cms-wordpress/README.md

 First, you need a WordPress site.
 There are many solutions for WordPress hosting, such as [WP Engine](https://wpengine.com/) and [WordPress.com](https://wordpress.com/).

 Once the site is ready, you'll need to install the [WPGraphQL](https://www.wpgraphql.com/) plugin.
-It will add a GraphQL API to your WordPress site, which we'll use to query the posts.
+It will add GraphQL API to your WordPress site, which we'll use to query the posts.
 Follow these steps to install it:

 - Download the [WPGraphQL repo](https://github.com/wp-graphql/wp-graphql) as a ZIP archive.
 - Inside your WordPress admin, go to **Plugins** and then click **Add New**.